4 Tips to Clean Concrete Countertops

 As a general rule, concrete counter tops in bathrooms are almost always sealed, whereas concrete counter tops in kitchens are less frequently sealed (only most installers recommend sealants).

-Mild dishwashing liquid can go a long way when removing stains.
-The same applies for counter top stains.
-Simple soap and water are safe to use in both porous and non-porous forms of concrete and for other surfaces such as granite vanities and counter tops.
+Before cleaning or removing stains be sure to remove any dry debris.
+Mild dishwashing liquid can go a long way when cleaning counters.
+Simple soap and water are safe to use on both porous and non-porous forms of concrete.

-- Add about two tablespoons of dish washing liquid to a medium-sized container with warm water
+- Add about two tablespoons of a mild dish soap to a medium-sized container with warm water and swish to mix.

-- Submerge a cloth in the water and gently scrub the stains off the counter-top
+- Submerge a cloth or dish sponge in the water and give the countertop a good cleaning.

 2. Laundry Detergent and Stain Remover